-- If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A. - If you are using the Wake-On-USB Keyboard/Mouse function for 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.
+If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A.
+For 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.

-2.4.4 LCD/Inverter Settings
+LCD/Inverter Settings

-JP6 is used to select the power supplied to the LCD panel and to select the inverter's on/off level.
+JP3 is used to select the power supplied to the LCD panel and to configure the inverter.